datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 Calling built-in functions is only one part of the story.
 In Python, you also have something called methods, which are functions that "belong to" Python objects.
 Every string, boolean, list, and so on, is a Python object, and depending type, each python object has a bunch of methods associated with them.
 You can call these methods with the dot notation.
 Lists, for example, have the append() method, to add elements.

-Here's the fam_height list again:
+Here's the fam list again:

-To add new elements to it, you can write fam_height, dot, append, with the value you want to add to the list as input in parentheses, like this.
+To add new elements to it, you can write fam, dot, append, with the value you want to add to the list as input in parentheses, like this.

-`fam_height` was updated and now also contains the string "me":
+`fam` was updated and now also contains the string "me":

 You can also add your actual lenght, 1.79, like so:

-The append method is thus called "on" the fam_height list and this list is then extended.
+The append method is thus called "on" the fam list and this list is then extended.
 Again, how on earth could you know that this function existed?
 Well, you can simply type help(list) - list is the type of Python lists - and start browsing through all the methods that are associated with the list type.

 The first method that shows here is __add__ by the way, which is Python slang for the plus operator.
 This means that the plus operator is also a method available for lists.
 The only strange thing is that the + operator is an inline version of the __add__ moethod.
 These two calls do the exact same thing.
 Other types also have this add method, but the implementation is different.
 That's the thing: different types can have the same method name, but these methods can behave differently.